van-richard/CodingNotes/_build/html/_sources/notebooks/00-quickstart/03Supercomputer.md

 When you access the supercomputer remotely (`ssh username@hostname`), you will always start at `/home`.

-If you run {term}`pwd`, you should see that you're it!
+If you run `pwd`, you should see that you're it!

 ## HPC Resources

-{term}`sinfo` prints information about the different paritions, and their current status.
+`sinfo` prints information about the different paritions, and their current status.

 ```bash
 sinfo